AwinashGoswami/AwinashGoswami/README.md

 - 👋 Hi, I’m @AwinashGoswami
-- 👀 I’m interested in Full-Stack Development
+- 👀 I’m interested in Backend Development NodeJS
 - 🌱 I’m currently polishing my skills on both backend and frontend skills
 - 💞️ I’m currently hired at Nayatal Pakistan where I work on NextJS and NestJS
 - 📫 You can reach me at awinashgoswami3@gmail.com